hashicorp/serf/website/source/docs/agent/options.html.markdown

   in order to query a running Serf agent.
 It is also used by other applications to control Serf using it's [RPC protocol](/docs/agent/rpc.html).

+* `-snapshot` - The snapshot flag provides a file path that is used to store recovery information, so when Serf restarts it is able to automatically re-join the cluster, and avoid replay of events it has already seen.
+The path must be read/writable by Serf, and the directory must allow Serf to create other files, so that it can periodically compact the snapshot file.

 ## Configuration Files

 In addition to the command-line options, configuration can be put into